LC1332/Luotuo-Chinese-LLM/README.md

 This is an inbuilding project

+The training code only made a slightly change on the Japanese-Alpaca-LoRA

 A. [0.1 version model](https://huggingface.co/qychen/luotuo-lora-7b-0.1/tree/main) was trained on translated data, which translate the [alpaca_data.json](https://github.com/tatsu-lab/stanford_alpaca/blob/main/alpaca_data.json) to Chinese using ChatGPT API.
 We paid around US $30-45 to translate the full dataset to chinese.
 Translated data is available. ([trans_chinese_alpaca_data.json](data/trans_chinese_alpaca_data.json))